 Click on the underscored bill number to see the details and status.
 Contact your legislator or the bill sponsor to register your opposition or support.
-There are other bills of interest, but these are some that have been referred to committees.
 Full texts are available from the links.
+General Assembly adjourns 5/16.

 SB594 (HB34 Billington) Jamie Burger [R] Ten Commandments.
 Requires posting of the Ten Commandments in every public or charter school classroom in Missouri.
 Hearing held 3/25, S Education Committee.
 Opposition to this bill, featuring comments by our Board member Rev. Bart Tichenor and other opposition speakers that were organized by Bart and Board member Rev. Brian Kaylor was featured on the front-page story in the March 26 issue of the St. Louis Post-Dispatch.
-I doubt that this bill will survive.
+Email the Senate Education Committee and the President Pro Tem.
+Executive session on 4/2 postponed.

 HB75 (SB739 Schnelting) Cathy Loy [R] The “Missouri Religious Freedom Protection Act”.
 Exempts religious meetings from closure due to pandemics, for example.
 Voted “Do Pass” 10-4 in the HCS Committee.
 Hearing held 3/4.
 Sent to General Laws Committee.

 HB195 Brian Seitz [R] and HB119 Holly Jones [R] “Born-Alive Abortion Survivors Protection Act”.
 Referred to House Rules – Legislative Committee.
-Reported “Do Pass”, Vote 6-3
+Reported “Do Pass”, Vote 6-3.
+Senate second read and referred to S Families, Seniors, and Health.
+House roll callin list for third reading: Y 109, N 32, NV 9, Abs 12

 SB119 Mike Moon [R] Outlaws “chemical abortion” by making possession of relevant chemicals illegal and their use a felony.
 Referred Family, Seniors, and Health Committee.
 No action since 1/23.

-SB118 Mike Moon [R] and SB49 Rusty Black [R] Authorizes “volunteer” chaplains in public schools.
+SB118 Mike Moon [R] combined with SB49 Rusty Black [R] Authorizes “volunteer” chaplains in public schools.
 We testified against these bills in the Senate Education Committee hearing.
 Bill Combined w/(SCS SBs 49 & 118).
 Moribund lately.
+No House bill filed.

 SJR8 Mike Moon [R] Confers personhood on fetuses, from conception.
 This would become a constitutional amendment.
 Referred to Families, Seniors, and Health Committee.
 Voted “Do Pass” 3/5